App hardening: the right settings per app

 What you don’t need

-Privacy Badger, Disconnect, Ghostery — these are redundant if you have uBlock Origin correctly configured.
-More extensions = larger fingerprint.
+Privacy Badger, Disconnect, Ghostery — these are usually redundant if you already use uBlock Origin correctly.
+More extensions can also increase your fingerprint surface.

 Vanadium (GrapheneOS)